 Anne Collier’s Bio

-Editor of NetFamilyNews.org and founder and executive director of Net Family News, Inc., Anne is a writer and youth advocate who has worked in the news media since 1980.
-With SafeKids.com‘s Larry Magid, she co-directs ConnectSafely.org, a Web-based resource for parents, educators, and everybody interested in the impact of the fixed and mobile social Web on youth and vice versa.
+Editor of NetFamilyNews.org and founder and president of Net Family News, Inc., Anne is a writer and youth advocate who has worked in the news media since 1980.
+With SafeKids.com‘s Larry Magid, she co-founded and, until March 2015, co-directed ConnectSafely.org, a Web-based resource for parents, educators, and everybody interested in the impact of the fixed and mobile social Web on youth and vice versa.

 Anne has spoken widely on Internet safety myth-busting, the digital age literacies and digital citizenship, appeared on PBS Frontline’s “Growing Up Online” (2008), has been heard on public radio and nationally syndicated commercial radio in many states, and has been quoted in the New York Times, Business Week, the Associated Press, and many other print outlets.